antimof/UxPlay/README.md

 # Disclaimer

 All the resources in this repository are written using only freely available information from the internet.
 The code and related resources are meant for educational purposes only.
 It is the responsibility of the user to make sure all local laws are adhered to.

 This project makes use of a third-party GPL library for handling FairPlay.
 The legal status of that library is unclear.
-Should you be a representative of Apple and have any objections against the legality of the library and its use in this project, please contact me and I'll take the appropriate steps.
+Should you be a representative of
+Apple and have any objections against the legality of the library and its use in this project, please contact the developers and the appropriate steps will be taken.

-Given the large number of third-party AirPlay receivers (mostly closed-source) available for purchase, it is my understanding that an open source implementation of the same functionality wouldn't violate any of Apple's rights either.
+Given the large number of third-party AirPlay receivers (mostly closed-source) available for purchase, it is our understanding that an open source implementation of the same functionality wouldn't violate any of Apple's rights either.